• Skip to primary navigation

 • ½ teaspoon Turmeric powder

-• 5 cups Vegetable stock can be replaced with water and salt.
-See notes
+• 5 cups Vegetable stock (or replace with water and salt — see notes)

-• 1 large handful Parsley separate the stalks and the leaves and finely chop both
+• 1 large handful Parsley soft stalks and leaves separated and finely chopped

 Metric - US Customary